Skip to main content

 Inspired by the Past, Designed for Today

 Although inspired by the past, the technology of today separates The Glen House from its predecessors.
-The Glen House Hotel will be close to energy self-sufficient and carbon neutral.
-Present-day day Glen House is the fifth generation of Glen House hotels, with the first built in 1852 and the fourth built in 1924.
+The present-day day Glen House is the fifth generation of Glen House hotels, with the first built in 1852 and the fourth built in 1924.
 Each new hotel improved upon its predecessor's theory and technology that was available at the time of each construction, from electricity and gaslights to the telegraph and elevators, to insulation.

 Aerial view of The Glen House during the fall